GENERAL RULES

 Categories are defined as:

-Feature Length Film with a runtime over 40 minutes.
-Fiction, non-fiction, animated, and experimental films from the U.S. and around the world
+Feature Length Film - Runtime over 40 minutes.
+Fiction, non-fiction, and experimental films from the U.S. and around the world

-Short Film (including episode(s) of a web series) with a running time less than 40 minutes
+Short Film (including episode(s) of a web series) - Project with a running time less than 40 minutes.

 Animated Film - An animated film is defined as a motion picture in which movement and characters’ performances are created using a frame-by-frame technique, and usually falls into one of the two general fields of animation: narrative or abstract.
 Some of the techniques of animating films include but are not limited to hand-drawn animation, computer animation, stop-motion, clay animation, pixilation, cutout animation, pinscreen, camera multiple pass imagery, kaleidoscopic effects created frame-by-frame, and drawing on the film frame itself.
 Motion capture and real-time puppetry are not by themselves animation techniques.
 In an animated film, animation must figure in no less than 75 percent of the picture's running time.
 In addition, a narrative animated film must have a significant number of the major characters animated.
 If the picture is created in a cinematic style that could be mistaken for live action, the filmmaker(s) must also submit information supporting how and why the picture is substantially a work of animation rather than live action.